kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 ````bash
 git checkout hello-todomx
 ````
+Thanks to the miracle of Figwheel, your browser should now look more Todo-ish:
+(insert graphics)
 From now on, our cue to check out a new tag will be these headers:
 #### git checkout hello-todomx
 And here is the mxWeb HTML work-aike, look-alike code for "hello, todomx":